-- MBCC is especially concerned about how exposures to chemicals can alter mammary gland development and may increase the risk of breast cancer later in life. – Can this be highlighted somehow?
+- MBCC is especially concerned about how exposure to these chemicals can alter mammary gland development and may increase the risk of breast cancer later in life.

 - Other potential health problems involving PFAS in people’s bodies that the CDC is concerned with include:

 - Decreased vaccine response in children

 - Increased risk of high blood pressure or preeclampsia in pregnant women

 - Small decreases in infant birth weights

 - Increased risk of kidney or testicular cancer